-Cash used in financing activities for the year ended December 31, 2012 was mainly due to \$1.5 million payments for obligations under capital leases in connection with the product tanker vessels, the San San H and the Stavroula.

-Cash provided by financing activities for the year ended December 31, 2011 was mainly due to (i) \$200.0 million proceeds from the senior notes issued in April 2011 and (ii) \$0.5 million decrease in restricted cash relating to loan repayments.
-This was partially offset by (a) \$1.0 million payments of obligations under capital leases in connection with the product tanker vessels, the San San H and the Stavroula, (b) \$126.8 million repayments of long-term debt, (c) \$6.8 million payments for deferred financing costs following the amendment of the Credit Facility and the issuance of the Senior Notes and (d) \$8.6 million for the acquisition of noncontrolling interests.
+Cash used in financing activities for the year ended December 31, 2012 was \$1.6 million relating mainly to \$1.5 million payments for obligations under capital leases in connection with the product tanker vessels, the San San H and the Ferni H. Cash provided by financing activities for the year ended December 31, 2011 was mainly due to (i) \$200.0 million proceeds from the Senior Notes issued in April 2011 and (ii) \$0.5 million decrease in restricted cash relating to loan repayments.
+This was partially offset by (a) \$1.0 million payments of obligations under capital leases in connection with the product tanker vessels, the San San H and the Ferni H, (b) \$126.8 million repayments of long-term debt, (c) \$6.8 million payments for deferred financing costs following the amendment of the Cyprus Popular Bank Public Co.
+Ltd credit facility (the "Credit Facility") and the issuance of the Senior Notes and (d) \$8.6 million for the acquisition of noncontrolling.